-The 2.5-mm RX I/Q jack provides quadrature outputs from the receive mixer (I=in-phase, Q=quadrature).
-These outputs can be used with computer-based software-defined radio (SDR) programs to extend the capabilities of the KX3.
-For example, a spectral display application can give you a graphic view of signals across a range of frequencies.
+The 2.5-mm RX I/Q jack provides quadrature outputs from the receive mixer (I=in-phase; Q=quadrature, or 90 degrees out of phase).
+These outputs can be used with the Elecraft PX3 Panadapter, as well as with computer-based software-defined radio (SDR) programs, to extend the capabilities of the KX3.
 See SDR Applications (pg.
 26).